-To verify our survey results, we conducted empirical tests of contagion with hourly and daily data of emerging market currencies employing multivariate extreme value theory (Coles et al. [1999], Embrechts et al. [2002], Husler and Reiss [1987], and Poon et al. [2001]).
+To verify our survey results, we conducted empirical tests of contagion with hourly and daily data of emerging market currencies employing multivariate extreme value theory (Coles, Heffernan, and Tawn [1999], Embrechts, McNeil, and Strautman [2002], Husler and Reiss [1987], Poon, Rockinger, and Tawn [2001]).
 We empirically identified contagion at hourly frequency within the two groups of currencies defined in our survey and at daily frequency in one of the two groups, but not between groups.

 The structure of this paper is as follows.
 First, we describe the hedging behavior of emerging market currency brokers using graphs constructed from our survey.
-Then, we test the graph structure empirically using multivariate extreme value theory for hourly and daily data and present our findings that tail dependence is observed in the recent case of the Argentine peso and its neighbor currencies.
+Then, we test the graph structure empirically using multivariate extreme value theory for hourly and daily data and show our findings that tail dependence is observed in the recent case of the Argentine peso and its neighbor currencies.

-II.
-Survey Results
+2. Survey Results1

-To detect the behavior of currency brokers in emerging currency markets, we surveyed eight large currency brokers that trade emerging market currencies in three major markets, i.e., London, New York, and Tokyo.
-Figure 1 is drawn by the following procedure based on the results of one part of our survey.
+In order to detect the behavior of currency brokers in emerging currency markets, we surveyed eight large currency brokers which trade emerging market currencies in three major markets, i.e. London, New York, and Tokyo.
+Figure 1 is drawn by the following procedure based on the results of one part of our survey2.

-- Each vertex represents a currency.
-The number attached to each vertex corresponds to average daily turnover during April 2001 (Bank for International Settlements [2001]).
-Turnover implies level of liquidity. - We draw a directed arc from currency X to another currency Y if some brokers (at least one broker) use Y as a proxy hedge currency for X under selling pressure. - The weight of each arc is determined by the following: - (1) First, calculate the ratio of brokers that use Y as a proxy hedge currency for X among all brokers.
-For example, if three brokers out of eight use Y as a proxy currency for X, we put 37.5 percent (3/8) as the weight of the arc from X to Y. - (2) After calculating the weight of each pair, we adjust the weight to get the sum of 100 percent at every vertex.
-For example, currency X has two currencies as proxy hedge currencies, Y and Z, and their weights are 60 percent and 80 percent, respectively.
-In this case, the weight of the arc from X to Y is adjusted to 60 percent/(60 percent + 80 percent) $\cong$ 43 percent and that of the arc from X to Z is adjusted to 57 percent.
+- o Each vertex represents a currency.
+The number attached to each vertex corresponds to average daily turnover during April 2001 (BIS [2001]).
+Turnover implies level of liquidity. - o We draw a directed arc from currency X to another currency Y if some brokers (at least one broker) use Y as a proxy hedge currency for X under selling pressure. - o The weight of each arc is determined by the following: - -- First, calculate the ratio of brokers who use Y as a proxy hedge currency for X among all brokers.
+For example, if three brokers out of eight use Y as a proxy currency for X, we put 37.5% (=3/8) as the weight of the arc from X to Y.